 Special school example

-As part of its school development plan for 2018/19, Amwell View School in Hertfordshire has budget action plans for different subjects, including:
+As part of its school development plans, Amwell View School in Hertfordshire has budget action plans for different subjects, including:

 Trevor Bailey has extensive experience in school leadership and management.
 He was a secondary school headteacher for 14 years.

 Jeremy Bird has extensive experience of primary headship.
 He has also worked with local authorities and published guidance for new and aspiring headteachers and senior leaders.

 David New, an education consultant, was the headteacher of a large secondary school for 9 years.
 He has particular expertise in lettings, staffing, academy conversion and the secondary curriculum.

 Sue Rogers is an education consultant.
 She has been the headteacher of 3 schools, worked as an adviser to local authorities, and taught in the primary and secondary phases.
 She is also a former inspector.

 Covering topics including differentiation, assessment, SEND and growth mindset, CPD Toolkit has been created by subject experts and tested by teachers to guarantee practical, engaging training that's also excellent value for money.